wintinue/wintinue.github.io/essays/smart-questions.md

 edit Sorry I was not clear.
 Is there any way to make a DESKTOP application with facebook?
 ```

-A simple “yes” would have answered the question, but we know that’s not the sort of answer he or she is looking for.
-Fortunately, someone kindly responded with a link to Facebook’s developer website.
+A simple "yes" would have answered the question, but we know that's not the sort of answer he or she is looking for.
+Fortunately, someone kindly responded with a link to Facebook's developer website.
 The asker should have done more research on his or her potential project.
-Then further down the road, he or she could have asked more specific and detailed questions that wouldn’t require a thousand-paged response for a sufficient answer.
+Then further down the road, he or she could have asked more specific and detailed questions that wouldn't require a thousand-paged response for a sufficient answer.

 ## Conclusion

-When we rely on others’ generosity and expertise to provide answers to our questions, it should hold that the question we ask should be one that leads to efficient and effective help that not only benefits us, but also the people we ask and others who might ask the same question in the future.
+When we rely on others' generosity and expertise to provide answers to our questions, it should hold that the question we ask should be one that leads to efficient and effective help that not only benefits us, but also the people we ask and others who might ask the same question in the future.
 Thus, if you have a question… make it a smart one!
 Asking questions may not always get you the best answer, but asking them in a way that will make others want to answer them will increase the success of finding a good solution and make it a positive experience on all sides.